HumanDynamics/openbadge-hub-py/README.md

 * ssh pirate@badgepi-xx
 * change your password using passwd
 * change the timezone using sudo dpkg-reconfigure tzdata
-* sudo apt-get update && sudo apt-get upgrade -y
+* DO NOT RUN update & upgrade before installting docker.
+It causes issues (sudo apt-get update && sudo apt-get upgrade -y)

 Double check that your hubs sync their time with a NTP server.
 Unsync clocks will lead to data corruption and loss